murrple-1/ALaCarte/README.md

 ------------
 This archive comes packaged with the binaries, since they are platform-independent.
 In order to run it, you must have a Java VM installed.
 To recompile the program, you must have  a Java compiler installed.
-Either the offical Oracle/Sun version, or the GCC variant is recommended.
+Either the official Oracle/Sun version, or the GCC variant is recommended.
 I recommend also using Eclipse (http://www.eclipse.org) for viewing, editing and compiling.